-The purpose of California CLASS is to provide the opportunity to conveniently invest funds on a cooperative basis in short- to medium-term investments that are carefully selected to provide maximum safety and liquidity while optimizing returns.
+The purpose of California CLASS is to provide the opportunity to conveniently invest funds on a cooperative basis in short- to medium-term investments that are carefully selected that aim to provide maximum safety and liquidity while optimizing returns.

 – Christina Turner, Chairperson of the California CLASS Board of Trustees